Trump's tall task: Finding jobs for America's 'forgotten people'

 Today only 78.5% of that group is working.

-To put it another way, if the US had closer to 80% participation again,1.7 million more people would be working today.
+To put it another way, if the US had closer to 80% participation again, 1.7 million more people would be working today.
 If you include all workers over 16, there's a case to be made that over 2 million more adults should be working, although aging Baby Boomers probably don't want to work as much as they did in the past.

 Can Trump get these people back to work?